 What ISEP Expects from Member and Affiliate Institutions

 For Exchange Members: Commit to an appropriate number of reciprocal exchanges annually as agreed with ISEP, taking into account institutional resources available.

-For Direct Members: Commit to sending a significant number of students on Direct programs annually as agreed with ISEP, taking into account institutional resources available.
+For Affiliates: Commit to sending a significant number of students on Direct programs annually as agreed with ISEP, taking into account institutional resources available.